The Richest Man in Babylon at a Glance

 The Walls of Babylon

 The Assyrians attack the walls of Babylon for three weeks and five days in the absence of the king of Babylon, but the city stood firm against the attacks till the armies and the king returned and chased the attackers away.
-The chapter aims to show us about the importance of protection against tragedies that may strike us anytime without warning by way of savings and investment.
+The chapter aims to show us the importance of protection against tragedies that may strike us anytime without warning by way of savings and investment.

 We cannot afford to be without adequate protection